McVay: Rams won't rule out Donald for opener

 There's still no telling when Donald will show up, with both sides making little progress on a contract extension that could eventually make him the game's highest paid defensive player.

 Donald racked up somewhere in the neighborhood of $1.4 million in fines for not showing up throughout training camp and the preseason.
 If he doesn't show up before Sunday's 1:05 p.m.
-PT kickoff from Los Angeles Memorial Coliseum, he will lose one of 17 game checks -- players are also paid during bye weeks -- for a rookie contract that will pay him a base salary of $1.8 million.
+PT kickoff from Los Angeles Memorial Coliseum, he will lose one of 17 game checks -- players also are paid during bye weeks -- for a rookie contract that will pay him a base salary of $1.8 million.

 The Rams didn't have any injuries to report on Wednesday, but the Colts will be without quarterback Andrew Luck, center Ryan Kelly and cornerback Vontae Davis.

 Colts head coach Chuck Pagano is "preparing for [Donald] to be there."

 "And if he's not, he's not," Pagano said.
 "It would be foolish on our part not to study and get our guys prepared for that scenario.
 If it doesn't happen, it doesn't happen.
 But we're going to prepare accordingly."